-7. Article 15
+8. Article 15

 Further to the comments made at the meeting on 3 and 4 October 2006, the Presidency has further revised the text of this provision.
 The Presidency is of the opinion that the proposed DPFD regime for the exchange of data with third countries should apply to all, including purely domestic, data.
 Should, however, the decision be taken to exclude domestic data processing from the scope of the DPFD, all references in Article 15 to an adequacy requirement should be deleted and Article 15 should be confined to the text currently in Article 15(1)(a)(b) and (c).
+The Commission is strongly opposed such limitation.